Overview of U.S.-Japan Programs

 The tour will fly into and depart from Tokyo Haneda Airport on Japan Airlines, the JCCCNC’s preferred airline to Japan.
 Tour logistics and activities have been arranged through Kintetsu International.

-Price includes: roundtrip airfare on Japan Airlines (JCCCNC’s preferred airline to Japan), hotel accommodations, all breakfasts, most lunches, some dinners and demonstrations/admissions.
+Price includes: roundtrip airfare on Japan Airlines, hotel accommodations, all breakfasts, most lunches, some dinners.

 *Price does not include fuel and tax charges, and is approximate based on minimum number requirements.
 Add’l fee for credit card use.

-PLEASE BE ADVISED that public transportation will be used througout the tour which will require participants to be able to walk moderate distances between each city and activity as well as be responsible for your own luggage.
-It is recommended that you contact the JCCCNC if you feel that special requirements are needed for your travel.
+PLEASE BE ADVISED that public transportation will be used througout the tour which will require participants to be able to walk in each city, to/from activities and sites and up/down stairs and some slight grades, as well as be responsible for your own luggage.
+It is recommended that you contact the Center if you feel that special requirements are needed for your travel.

 For further information, please contact us (415) 567-5505.